kitos9112/terragrunt-gitlab-cicd-config/README.md

 # terragrunt-gitlab-cicd-config

-Heavily inspired on [Terragrunt Atlantis Configuration](https://github.com/transcend-io/terragrunt-atlantis-config) - This will read a [Terragrunt-like directory layout](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example), interpret all `local` Terragrunt config blocks while parsing an input TXT Golang template mimicking a `.gitlab-ci.yml` file.
+Heavily inspired on [Terragrunt Atlantis Configuration](https://github.com/transcend-io/terragrunt-atlantis-config) - This will read a [Terragrunt-like directory layout](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example), interpret all `local` Terragrunt config blocks while parsing an input TXT Golang template that should effectively mimic a `.gitlab-ci.yml` file.

 > The actual input file should be a valid `.gitlab-ci.yml` file with Golang.
 An example can be found [here](test/inputs/.gitlab-ci.yml.tpl)